4.8. Spectrum Classes

 spec = ot.LightSpectrum("Function", func=lambda wl, c: np.arctan(wl - c)**2, func_args=dict(c=489))

-For discrete datasets, the "Data" mode proves useful.
+For discrete datasets, the "Data" mode is recommended.
 In this case the LightSpectrum constructor takes a wavelength array wls and a value array vals as arguments, where both must be of the exact same one-dimensional shape.

 wls = np.linspace(450, 600, 100)